ninuxorg/nodeshot/docs/topics/interoperability.rst

 Save the synchronizer in your python path, name it exactly as you named the class, in our example that would be ``MyVeryCoolApp.py``:

-Once the file is saved and you are sure it's on your pythonpath you should add a tuple in your settings.py in which the first element is the path to the file and the second element is the name you want to show in the admin interface in the list *"synchronizer_class"*:
+Once the file is saved and you are sure it's on your pythonpath you have to add a tuple in ``settings.NODESHOT_SYNCHRONIZERS`` in which the first element is the path to the file and the second element is the name you want to show in the admin interface in the list *"synchronizer_class"*:

 .. code-block:: python

-    NODESHOT = {
-        # ...
-        'INTEROPERABILITY': [
+    NODESHOT_SYNCHRONIZERS = [
-            # ...
         ('myproject.synchronizers.MyVeryCoolApp', 'MyVeryCoolApp'),
-            # ...
-        ],
-        # ...
-    }
+    ]

+This will add your new synchronizer to the default list.